top of page

 Removable appliance-based care

-Removable appliances and aligner systems may be used in selected cases to address alignment or bite concerns, depending on case complexity and patient-specific factors.
+Removable appliances and aligner systems may be used in selected cases to address alignment or bite concerns, depending on case complexity and individual orthodontic considerations.

 Growth-directed care